jinghaoliu/Web/index.md

 ---

 # Biography
-I received the B.Eng degree in Engineering from Guangxi Normal University in 2019.
+I received a B.Eng degree in Engineering from Guangxi Normal University in 2019.

 <br/>